 I have a particular aversion to taking drugs, even those masquerading as "supplements."
-I'm okay with taking vitamins and minerals in as natural form as I can find , but I think we need to be wary of pharmaceuticals that may help with one issue, while they could be creating other problems.
+I'm okay with taking vitamins and minerals in as natural form as I can find , but I think we need to be wary of concoctions that may help with one issue, and yet could be creating other problems.

 So the question then becomes, if you struggle with being overweight or obese, what is the best weight loss plan?

 It goes without saying that there are plenty of diet plans to choose from!
 However, if you are looking for the best weight loss plan, here are some things to consider:

 -Everyone is unique, so what works for one person may not work for everyone.

 -It is not worth losing your health in order to lose weight.
 A recent study showed that being a bit overweight and healthy, is far preferable to being thin and unhealthy in terms of how you feel and how long you will live.

 -It's not just about losing weight, it's about maintaining that weight.
 Many people have lost and regained hundreds of pounds because they can't maintain the weight loss.
 This "yo-yo dieting," as some health experts term it, may be hazardous to your health, as your body tries to cope with the up and down changes.

 -Pick a diet plan that is a lifestyle change that you can live with forever.
 Otherwise, as soon as you go off the diet, and go back to your old habits, you will gain the weight back, and probably more.